 Recent exploration probes and rovers host mini laboratories for in-situ research, but sophisticated laboratories on Earth can perform even more advanced tests.
 One Discovery & Preparation study explored how to set up a facility on Earth that could safely handle such precious and potentially hazardous samples that were brought back from these space rocks.
 The investigation was based on previous Mars sample return facility studies.

-Hera is one of Discovery & Preparation’s great success stories.
+Due to be launched in 2024, Hera is one of Discovery & Preparation’s great success stories.
 The mission design was possible thanks to numerous studies, many of which are highlighted in the timeline below.

+Once we’ve found out more about asteroids, comets and moons, we may start thinking about using the rich diversity of material we find there as energy sources or a means to sustain human life as we venture deeper into space.
+A recent Discovery & Preparation study compiled a list of potential space resource utilisation missions, performed preliminary risk analyses and proposed a risk assessment methodology.
 A very forward-thinking study even explored how astronauts could use ESA’s Neutral Buoyancy Facility to train for trips to these interplanetary objects, where gravity would be present but very weak.
 More Discovery & Preparation activities focusing on asteroids, comets and moons can be found in the Nebula Library of studies.

 ESA also made history by orbiting a comet with the Rosetta mission.
 Remaining with Comet 67P/ Churyumov-Gerasimenko for over two years, Rosetta found out a plethora of information about periodic comets, and even released a lander to get closer to the surface of this mysterious object.